Willie E. Gary: Career

 In 1995, Gary filed a lawsuit on behalf of Mississippi funeral home operator Jeremiah Joseph O'Keefe against Canadian businessman Raymond Loewen after Loewen reneged on a contractual agreement with O'Keefe.
 Gary won the case, with a jury awarding O'Keefe $500 million in punitive damages; although the case was settled afterward for $175 million, Gary's victory would eventually lead Loewen to resign from his firm, which later would be reorganized after a bankruptcy filing and be sold to a competitor, Service Corporation International.
 The Loewen funeral company case formed the basis of the 2023 movie The Burial starring Jamie Foxx and Tommy Lee Jones.

 In 2000, Gary won a $240 million verdict against Disney for stealing the concept of the ESPN Wide World of Sports Complex.

 In 2019, a Florida jury awarded US $23 billion in punitive damages to the family of Michael Johnson in a case Gary tried against R.J.
 Reynolds Tobacco Company was overturned on appeal.
 The case stemmed from the death of Michael Johnson of Escambia County, Florida in 1996, who died from lung cancer.

 Memberships

 Gary is a member of the American Bar Association, The Florida Bar, National Bar Association, and NAACP.
 Through these affiliations, he has supported initiatives aimed at increasing diversity and access to justice within the U.S. legal system.

 Awards and honors

 In 2003, the General Assembly of the State of South Carolina recognized him as one of the United States’ most respected and accomplished lawyers.

-In 2019, the American Bar Association awarded him the Spirit of Excellence award at a ceremony held atCaesar’s Palace in Las Vegas honoring his career achievements and contributions to promoting diversity in the legal profession.
+In 2019, the American Bar Association awarded him the Spirit of Excellence award at a ceremony held at Caesar’s Palace in Las Vegas honoring his career achievements and contributions to promoting diversity in the legal profession.

 He is also a recipient of the Horatio Alger Award for overcoming adversity and achieving success through perseverance and philanthropy.